thecodesalim/lecture-planning-web-app/README.md

       cd ws_planner
       npm install

-Running
+Running:

 Add database:
       npm run initsql
 To run the server:
-npm run dashboard
+      npm start or npm run dashboard
 The server runs by default on port 8080.
 Features
       real-time chatting
-Real time collaborative whiteboard all blocks can be deleted weeks can be reordered by dragging the week number
+      Real time collaborative whiteboard
+      all blocks can be deleted
-One to one mapping of a plan
+      weeks can be reordered by dragging the week number One to one mapping of a plan

 Planned improvements
       Google authentication
       Live collaborative editing
       Multiple mapping of a plan

-Reflection
+      ** Reflection **

 I personally learned a lot throughout the time of these coursework.
 I have learned new skills to solve different problems.

 During this project I used different skills I have learned in this unit to bring it life.